BGOOONZ-BLOG/bgoonz-blog2.0-v-5/notes/BGOONZ_BLOG_2.0.wiki/features/custom-search-bar.md.md

 In a similar way to customizing the search box, you can add additional options to the search results element.

 For example, to change our search engine from webresults-based to image-based, we can utilize the `defaultToImageSearch` attribute.

 First of all, you need to enable Image Search in the [Control Panel](https://programmablesearchengine.google.com/) for your search engine.
-In the **Setup** section, in the **Basics** tab, click the **Image search** option into the “on” position.
+In the **Setup** section, in the **Basics** tab, click the **Image search** option into the "on” position.
 After that, add the `defaultToImageSearch` attribute to the `<div class="gcse-searchresults"></div>` element on your website.

 ### Advantages of adding Google custom search